Coldog2333/DGMN-pytorch/README.md

 # DGMN-pytorch

-An unofficial repository of the paper 'A Document-grounded Matching Network for Response Selection in Retrieval-based Chatbots', which is implemented in PyTorch.
+An unofficial repository of the paper '**A Document-grounded Matching Network for Response Selection in Retrieval-based Chatbots**' [[paper]](https://www.ijcai.org/proceedings/2019/0756.pdf), which is implemented in PyTorch.

+The codes have been tested on CMUDoG dataset with 1×V100 GPU, training for 2h.
 ## Dependencies

 + Python 3.7